-This is my idea of a healthier and possibly even better nachos recipe using loads of fresh crunchy salad greens, zesty salsa and reduced quantity of cheese as the toppings.
+This salad nachos with home-preserved zesty salsa is my idea of a healthier and possibly even better nachos recipe using loads of fresh crunchy salad greens, spicy salsa, and a reduced quantity of cheese as the toppings.
 I made this a few years back but here I have given it an update and included a recipe to make your own delicious salsa at home.

 I like using multi-grain nacho chips as they have more texture and I love the flavour of the seeds cooked into the masa.